-China Opens Door Wider in Contribution to a Community of Shares Future
+China Opens Door Wider in Contribution to a Community with Shared Future for Mankind

 By Liu Bin